GoogleChrome/ip-protection/Masked-Domain-List.md

 rhythmrule.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 richstring.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 righteouscrayon.com                              | Admiral                                                        | Not Impacted By Script Blocking
+rightfulfall.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 rigidrobin.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 rigidveil.com                                    | Admiral                                                        | Not Impacted By Script Blocking
 rigorlab.com                                     | Admiral                                                        | Not Impacted By Script Blocking